Sunday, July 18, 2010

 Two weeks ago, Mirena and I spent a few days soaking up Aegean sun, sand, and surf on the Kassandra Peninsula in northern Greece.
 Our first night was in Fourka Beach, and while looking for an authentic Greek dinner we were disappointed to find only gyros (fast food) and pizza—in fact, most restaurants were “Italian.”
 We discovered the reason for this incongruity lies in the demographics of the vacationers (holiday-makers): except for a smattering of Serbian, Bulgarian, and Romanian tourists, this was an overwhelmingly domestic vacation destination (although it will probably become more and more multinational with easier border crossings—see my previous post.)
 This means these people eat Greek food everyday!
 When on vacation, they want something different—in this case: Italian.

 Three years ago, during my project in Bulgaria, I was tangentially involved in thinking about “authentic” tourism.
 Specifically, the projects were intended to promote rural and cultural tourism instead of the already over-developed beach and ski destinations.
 I was skeptical at the time; outside of a tiny, scholarly minority, who really wants to go to a village to experience authentic Bulgarian (or Romanian, or any other) culture?
-This was skepticism was reinforced when, wherever I went in the region, I found myself a minority in a crowd of domestic tourists.
+This skepticism was reinforced when, wherever I went in the region, I found myself a minority in a crowd of domestic tourists.
 I came to the conclusion that instead of tourism being the path to development, it was actually a sign of the progress these countries had already made internally.

 Furthermore, I found that these domestic tourists (who, in a developing/transitioning economies we assume to be poor) want luxury accommodations and attractions as well; for the most part they are not interested in staying in a farmhouse, sharing a bathroom down the hall, no matter how idyllic the setting.
 Sometimes these local tourist do need some help, and this is why I am in favor of price discrimination.
 (See my contribution to this discussion in Bulgaria's expat newspaper, Sofia Echoes.)